NaveItay/Computer_Vision_Zone_Community_Tournament/README.md

 * Code
    - Initialize Model
    - Cars Detection
-   - Draw Detections
+   - Count and track cars that are only in the region of interest.
-   - Objects Tracking and Counting
+   - Draw result

 #